 Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

-Cytotoxic drugs (sometimes known as antineoplastics) describe a group of medicines that contain chemicals which are toxic to cells, preventing their replication or growth, and so are used to treat cancer.
+Cytotoxic drugs (sometimes known as antineoplastics) describe a group of medicines that contain chemicals which are toxic to cells, preventing their replication or growth, so are used to treat cancer.
 They can also be used to treat a number of other disorders such as rheumatoid arthritis and multiple sclerosis.
 Once inside the body, their action is not generally tightly targeted, and they can produce side effects both to the patients and others who become exposed.

-They are used in range of settings including; hospitals, specialist oncology units, hospices, care homes, charitable organisations, and domestic homes.
+They are used in range of settings including hospitals, specialist oncology units, hospices, care homes, charitable organisations, and domestic homes.
 They may also be used in veterinary clinics.

 What is the risk?

 The toxicity of cytotoxic drugs means that they can present significant risks to those who handle them.
 Occupational exposure can occur when control measures are inadequate.
-Exposure may be through skin contact, skin absorption, inhalation of aerosols and drug particles, ingestion and needle stick injuries resulting from the following activities:
+Exposure may be through skin contact, skin absorption, inhalation of aerosols and drug particles, ingestion and needlestick injuries resulting from the following activities:

 - drug preparation